Dirichlet Process Parsimonious Mixtures for clustering: Experiments

 Table \ref{table:marginal likelihood diabetes data} reports the log marginal likelihood values obtained by the two approaches for the Crabs data set.
 One can see that both the proposed DPPM and the PGMM estimate correctly the true number of clusters.
 However, the best model with the highest log marginal likelihood value is the one obtained by the proposed DPPM approach and corresponds to the parsimonious model $\lambda_k \bD_k \bA \bD_k^T$ with the actual number of clusters ($K=3$).

-Also, the evidence of the model $\lambda_k \bD_k \bA \bD_k^T$ selected by the proposed DPMM for the Diabetes data set, compared to all the other models, is decisive.
+Also, the evidence of the model $\lambda_k \bD_k \bA \bD_k^T$ selected by the proposed DPPM for the Diabetes data set, compared to all the other models, is decisive.
 Indeed, in terms of Bayes factor comparison, the value of $2 \log \text{BF}$ for this selected model, against to the most competitive one, which is in this case the model $\lambda \bD_k \bA \bD_k^T$ is $111.86$ and corresponds to a decisive evidence of the selected model.
 In terms of Rand index, the best defined partition is the one obtained by the proposed DPPM approach with the parsimonious model $\lambda_k \bD_k \bA \bD_k^T$, which has the highest Rand index value of $0.8081$ which indicates that the partition is well defined, with a misclassification error rate of $17.24 \pm 2.47$.
 However, the best PGMM partition $\lambda_k \bD_k \bA \bD_k^T$ has a Rand index of $0.7615$ with $22.06 \pm 2.51$ error rate.

-Figure (\ref{fig: best DPPM partition for Diabetes}) shows the data, this optimal partition provided by the DPPM model $\lambda_k \bD_k \bA \bD_k^T$ and the distribution of the number of clusters $K$.
+Figure (\ref{fig: best DPPM partition for Diabetes}) shows the optimal partition provided by the DPPM model $\lambda_k \bD_k \bA \bD_k^T$ and the distribution of the number of clusters $K$.
 We can observe that the partition is quite well defined (the misclassification rate in this case is $17.24 \pm 2.47$) and the posterior mode of the number of clusters equals the actual number of clusters ($K=3$).

+Table \ref{tab: cpu for Diabetes} shows the mean computer running time, measured in seconds, for the Gibbs inference of each DPPM models.